THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 ## Project Plans for which I want to see a full revision.

-Next Step: Submit a fully revised Project A Plan to Canvas (the Project A Plan REVISION assignment) no later than Monday 2025-02-17 at 9 AM.
+Next Step: Submit a fully revised Project A Plan to Canvas (the Project A Plan REVISION assignment) no later than **Monday 2025-02-17 at 9 AM**.
 Grade on Project A Plan: To be determined after the revision is reviewed by Dr. Love

 Group | Investigators | Reason